WrestleMania Backlash (2021): Background

-Backlash is a recurring professional wrestling event that was established by WWE in 1999.
-It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016 and has been held every year since, except in 2019.
-The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but the events between 2016 and 2020 did not carry this theme.
-The 2021 Backlash was initially scheduled for June 20, however, during Night 2 of WrestleMania 37, it was revealed that Backlash would take place on May 16 and would be titled "WrestleMania Backlash", thus returning the event to its original concept and featuring the backlash from WrestleMania 37.
-It was the 16th Backlash and featured wrestlers from the Raw and SmackDown brand divisions.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network in international markets, and was the first Backlash to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+Backlash is a professional wrestling event that was established by WWE in 1999.
+It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
+The event was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2016.
+The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with its 2016 revival.

+The 16th Backlash was initially scheduled for June 20, 2021, however, during Night 2 of WrestleMania 37, it was revealed that Backlash had switched dates with Money in the Bank and would instead take place on May 16, 2021.
+It was also revealed that it would be titled as "WrestleMania Backlash", thus returning the event to its original concept and featuring the backlash from WrestleMania 37.
+It featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on traditional PPV worldwide and via livestreaming on the WWE Network in most international markets, it was the first Backlash to livestream on Peacock in the United States after the American version of the WWE Network merged under Peacock the prior month on April 4.